4th grade author's purpose worksheets

 Why did the author most likely write this passage?

-to explain how a canal lock works · to convince readers to ride in a boat · to tell a story about a river trip · to argue that rivers should be flat
+to explain how sourdough bread rises · to convince readers to bake bread · to tell a story about a bakery · to argue that sourdough is the best bread

 What's on each sheet